SteveCastle/shrike-extension/README.md

 - Clone the repository from GitHub.
 - Change directory into the project directory.
 Then into the server directory `cd shrike/server`.
+- Modify the command whiteList in `main.go` to allow specific commands to be run.
 - Build the server by running `go build .`

 ## Setup